-The results of the research indicate the importance and directions of changes in the global economy and the exceptional sensitivity of the Serbian economy to these changes.
+This research is focused and limited on proving the sensitivity and variability of Serbian international trade in relation to global ones.
+The results indicate the importance and directions of changes in the global economy and the exceptional sensitivity of the Serbian economy to these changes.
 The first hypothesis about the pronounced sensitivity of the Serbian economy to the global trends has been confirmed, and the results show that the expected decrease in trade is almost twice as high as the global ones.